Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/introduction.rst

    | Hotkey:   :kbd:`G`, :kbd:`R`, :kbd:`S`

-Like other elements in Blender, Curve control points can be grabbed/moved :kbd:`G`, rotated :kbd:`R` or scaled :kbd:`S` as described in the :doc:`Basic Transformations </editors/3dview/object/transform/introduction>` section.
+Like other elements in Blender, curve control points and handles can be grabbed/moved :kbd:`G`, rotated :kbd:`R` or scaled :kbd:`S` as described in the :doc:`Basic Transformations </editors/3dview/object/transform/introduction>` section.
 When in *Edit Mode*, :doc:`proportional editing